 Grey is such a versatile colour in the kitchen.
 This Tenterden townhouse demonstrates it's warmth and sophistication, the soft grey and timber mix is paired perfectly with a stunning light granite work surface.
 Adding a row of contemporary pendants over your island or dining space provides practical task lighting as well as adding a chic focal point

-Timber detailing around cabinetry and plinths, pewter handles and a wonderful statement piece butcher's block enhances this shaker kitchen's period feel.
+Timber detailing around cabinetry and plinths, pewter handles and a wonderful statement piece butcher's block enhances this Biddenden kitchen's period feel.